 In one way or another, all of these factors impact how potentially profitable a rental property could be.
 The more boxes an investor can check, the greater the odds of finding profitable rental property.

-The Roofstock Cloudhouse Rental Calculator is a free online tool for forecasting the potential return of any single-family home in the U.S., even if the property has never been rented before.
-Simply enter the property address to view projected key return on investment (ROI) metrics, including cash flow, cash-on-cash return, net operating income, cap rate, and appreciation.
+You can use the free rental property analyzer in this article to forecast the potential return of a property.
+Simply enter some information to view projected key return on investment (ROI) metrics, including cash flow, cash-on-cash return, net operating income, and cap rate.

 How to buy a profitable rental property